CharithDombawala/ranger_mini_v2_ros2/ReadMe.md

             # To use in yaml, remove the default "map" value in the tb3_simulation_launch.py file & provide full path to map below.
             yaml_filename: "/home/charith-2204/ranger_mini_v2/src/ranger_mini_v2_gazebo/map/map.yaml"
       ```

+      Note:

+      Once you have succecfully navigated  through the environment using slam, then launch the map_saver node(you have to install the package ***nav2_map_server**  first) in the nav2_map_server package to create map files.
+The map file is saved in the directory where the map_saver node is launched at.
+Unless a specific file name is provided, map will be used as a default file name and create map.pgm and map.yaml.

+        ros2 run nav2_map_server map_saver_cli -f ~/map

+      The -f option specifies a folder location and a file name where files to be saved.
+With the above command, map.pgm and map.yaml will be saved in the home folder ~/(/home/${username}).

   - **nav2.yaml** - A YAML file containing configuration settings for the ROS 2 Navigation stack (Nav2), including path planning, costmap configurations,controller server configurations and other navigation-related parameters.